abdohelgamal/IssuesReporter/README.md

 This repository is for a flutter application designed by Abdelrahman Elgamal.

-This flutter application is an assessment for FaceGraph Company.

 Bloc Pattern was used for state management.

 MVC an architectural pattern was also used to seperate code components , classes , logic and UI.